October 2nd to November 11th, 2018, Marmorkirken, København.

 We must cherish the earth we still have – An art installation with food for thought.

 Living in the north is one of the most beautiful things, because we get to experience the four seasons; winter, spring summer and autumn.
-The seasons have become so familiar to us that we almost don’t think about it whether they come or not.
+The seasons have become so familiar to us that we almost don’t think about whether they will come or not.
 We take them for granted.
 However, the constant climate change is pushing the expectations we have for the seasons.
 The summer is wet and clouded, the winters are mild and windy.
-Autumn is hot and spring is cold and it’s snowing, but we can still recognize our seasons for a little while…
+Autumn is hot and spring is cold and it’s snowing.
+Yet, we can still recognize our seasons for a little while…